makash/northendlab-hugo/exampleSite/content/author/amol-naik.md

 +++
-description = "Heading Security at Go-Jek" image = "/images/profile.jpg"
+description = "Heading Information Security at Gojek" image = "/images/profile.jpg" title = "Amol Naik"
-title = "AMol NAik"

 +++
 Amol is Head of Information Security at Gojek with 16+ years of experience.
 He has led multiple teams in both the offensive and defensive side of security.
 Apart from helping and building a security program for a Unicorn Startup, he finds his interests in Security Research, Bug Bounties, Vulnerability Research and Exploit Development.